Q: Who is The Titha Mae Series for?

 About the Cover Artist:

 Sandara Tang is an accomplished Fantasy artist with a devoted following both in the fantasy community and on Deviantart.
-Her vibrant, visceral style has had an admirer in Jon for years, and to have her complete the cover for his debut novel, The Ballad of Titha Mae, has been “a dream”.
+Her vibrant, visceral style has had an admirer in Jon for years, and to have her complete covers for his debut novel, The Ballad of Titha Mae, and then the Sequel Dawn of Celtica, has been “a dream”.
 Click either of the links above to view her impressive pantheon of work.